syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 The position of sort icon can be customized by using `GridColumn.sortIconPosition`.

-The following code describes how to change sort icon position by using [GridColumn].
+The following code describes how to change sort icon position by using [GridColumn](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn-class.html).

 {% tabs %}
 {% highlight Dart %}